[CASE STUDY] Synergy between Influencer and Brand

-Over the last couple of years, Airbnb switched up its influencer marketing strategy when singer, Mariah Carey booked her stay with them.
+Over the last couple of years, Airbnb switched up its influencer marketing strategy when the singer, Mariah Carey booked her stay with them.
 Using the opportunity, the company collaborated with her.
 The sponsored post on Instagram tagging Airbnb received over 44k likes.
-The company decided to adapt this strategy by engaging with celebrities in their influencer marketing.
+The company decided to adopt this strategy by engaging with celebrities in their influencer marketing.

 In each sponsored post, the celebrity/influencer will share a picture of their glamorous/luxury holiday and thank Airbnb.
 In return, the celebrity/influencer will receive free stays at some of the most expensive and extravagant properties under Airbnb.

 Airbnb also sponsors celebrity stays for major events.
-Take Super Bowl LI for instance, the company provided Lady Gaga a USD 20 million estate in Houston.
+Take Super Bowl LI, for instance, the company provided Lady Gaga a USD 20 million estate in Houston.
 In the Instagram post, Lady Gaga thanks Airbnb for the stay.
-Not only did it reach her 24 million followers and garner more than 530k likes at the time but it also made headlines in major press like Vanity Fair, Buzzfeed and People.
+Not only did it reach her 24 million followers and garner more than 530k likes at the time but it also made headlines in major press like Vanity Fair, Buzzfeed, and People.